kevinlokewy/ip/docs/README.md

 ____________________________________________________________

 ### unmark
 The unmark command is exactly the same as mark, except that it unmarks the task instead of marking it as done.
+Similar to mark, 'unmark' can only take in one INDEX at a time.

 ### find

 The find function allows users to search for a specific keyword in their list.
 The output will show all the tasks, with their corresponding indexes, to the user.
+The function can only take in 1 keyword at a time.

+Format: find KEYWORD

 example input: 'find CS2113'